OfficeDev/office-js-docs-pr/docs/develop/add-ins-with-angular2.md

+---
+title: Tips for creating Office Add-ins with Angular
+description:
+ms.date: 11/20/2017
+---

 # Tips for creating Office Add-ins with Angular

 This article provides guidance for using Angular 2+ to create an Office Add-in as a single page application.

+> [!NOTE]
->**Note:** Do you have something to contribute based on your experience using Angular to create Office Add-ins?
+> Do you have something to contribute based on your experience using Angular to create Office Add-ins?
 You can contribute to this article in [GitHub](https://github.com/OfficeDev/office-js-docs) or provide your feedback by submitting an [issue](https://github.com/OfficeDev/office-js-docs/issues) in the repo.

 For an Office Add-ins sample that's built using the Angular framework, see [Word Style Checking Add-in Built on Angular](https://github.com/OfficeDev/Word-Add-in-Angular2-StyleChecker).